DavidZhongtai/davidzhongtai.github.io/content/posts/pm.md

     - chrome extension to make applying easier

-📌 This was a great resource Monica taught me about on how to prep good stories for interviews.
+📌 This was a great resource that was taught me about on how to prep good stories for interviews.
 I’ve used [this template since](/outline.pdf)

 > Before an interview, I usually read past interview experiences on `Glassdoor, Reddit, and Blind` to get an understanding what to expect beforehand.
 Also, there’s some Youtubers that talk about their recruiting processes for [X] role at [X] company that I found valuable